elimak1/alarm-flood-classification-public/README.md

 ## Running the Code

 To run the code, open the `test_methods.ipynb` notebook and follow the instructions provided in the notebook.
-`notebooks/` folder also contains addional notebooks for visaulising and analysing results Note that some of the notebooks which process or visualize the raw alarm data can be quite specific and should only be used as reference.
+`notebooks/` folder also contains additional notebooks for visualizing and analyzing results Note that some of the notebooks which process or visualize the raw alarm data can be quite specific and should only be used as reference.

-Running CASTLE requires cloning repo from https://github.com/ChangWeiTan/MultiRocket to adjacent folder and either installing required libraries or (adjusting files so they are used as they are not required for using the importet functions)
+Running CASTLE requires cloning repo from https://github.com/ChangWeiTan/MultiRocket to adjacent folder and either installing required libraries or (adjusting files so they are used as they are not required for using the imported functions)

 ![Depiction of online alarm flood classification in real world](images/DALL·E_alarm_flood_scene.png)